GoogleCloudPlatform/community/tutorials/cloud-run-multiregional-deployments/index.md

 1. Copy the value of `external_ip`.

-1. Add an A record from your domain to this IP address.
+1. Add an DNS A record from your domain to this IP address.

     If you are managing your domain through Google Cloud, then you can do this step in Cloud DNS.
 If not, an A record can be set through your domain registrar.

 1. Wait 10 to 15 minutes for Google Cloud Load Balancer to perform certificate checks.

-## Access our sample application
+## Access your sample application

-You can open our sample aplpication by visiting `[YOUR_DOMAIN]` from a web browser.
-When the application loads you should be greated with a wealth of information about our applications deployment including the [Cloud Region](https://cloud.google.com/compute/docs/regions-zones) in our sample application is responding to your request from.
+You can open your sample aplpication by visiting `[YOUR_DOMAIN]` from a web browser.
+When the application loads you should be greated with a wealth of information about your applications deployment including the [Cloud Region](https://cloud.google.com/compute/docs/regions-zones) in which your sample application is responding to your request from.

 ## Test the multiregional deployment (With VPN)

-In the previous step you viewed our sample application.
+In the previous step you viewed your sample application.
 The site showed the Cloud Region in which your application was responding from.

 The Global External Load Balancer automatically routes your browsers request to the nearest Cloud Region in which your application is hosted.
 To test thi visit your `[YOUR_DOMAIN]` again and make note of the deployment region; for example (`europe-west1` or `us-central1` or `australia-southeast1`).